 - An overall undergraduate GPA of 3.0 on a 4.0 scale and an average GPA of 3.0 on a 4.O scale in all biological sciences courses.

 Requirement for All Degrees

-A Plan of Study approved by the student’s advisor must be submitted for approval to the Graduate College Dean before the student registers for his or her 12th semester hour.
+A Plan of Study approved by the student’s advisor must be submitted for approval to the dean before the student registers for his or her 12th semester hour.
 The Plan of Study is a student’s “blueprint” for completing graduation requirements.
-Students must also have a thesis committee (M.S.) or advising committee (M.A.) consisting of no fewer than three faculty (including the student’s advisor) assembled by the end of their first year.
+Students must also assemble a thesis committee (M.S.) or advising committee (M.A.) consisting of no fewer than three faculty (including the student’s advisor) by the end of their first year.
 Students must meet with their committees at least once within their first year and at least once per semester (excluding the defense) in subsequent years.

 M.A.
 Degree Requirements

 Students who select the M.A. option must complete a minimum of 36 hours of graduate coursework.
 At least 18 credits must be at the 600 level.